 Our graduates currently work as:

-- Teachers and/or coaches in public and private school across the U.S., including at the college level
+- Teachers and coaches in public and private school across the U.S., including at the college level

-- Teachers or directors of recreational activity programs (e.g., YMCA, camps, community recreation programs)
+- Teachers and directors of recreational activity programs (e.g., YMCA, camps, community recreation programs)

 - School health coordinators